blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 :::warning

-yolo-nas models use weights from DeciAI.
-These weights are subject to their license and can't be used commercially.
+The pre-trained YOLO-NAS weights from DeciAI are subject to their license and can't be used commercially.
 For more information, see: https://docs.deci.ai/super-gradients/latest/LICENSE.YOLONAS.html

 :::